DanyelleH/PathoMap/README.md

 # Protein-Disease Quick Reference API

-Overview
+## Overview

+Purpose: Allow quicker notification of major concerns to patients and easier access to disease process information and descriptions to imporve patient education.

 The Protein Function API enables users to quickly access protein function data and diseases associated with deficiencies in these proteins.
 Proteins are obtained most efficiently using` Uniprot Accession_id`, but the proteins name is an alternative.
 By leveraging the UniProt database, this API provides accurate insights into protein roles and their connections to diseases, saving time and accelerating research efforts.
 A summary of each condition is obtained via `Medline Plus API`.
 As proteins are added to the database, the associated information is added dynamically.

+By integrating LIMS to obtain acession_id and store the proteins information, we obtain quick responses to possible concerns, along with relevant summaries for users.
+`Patient Labs -> LIMS -> Obtain protein data`

 #### Usage : To start the API: